xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 - the formal structure is too weak for the task
 - the representation no longer preserves the intended constraints

 In that case, the first failure is not progression.
 It is fidelity of the carrier.

-### B. The correct route changes the first repair move
+### B. Correct routing changes the first repair move

 If the case is routed correctly into **F7**, the first repair move becomes: